wallywanghaoxiang/nuls-Voting/README.md

  3 When election begins, voter send their ballots to candidates.

- 4 When election ends, get Voting statistics for every candidate
+ 4 When election ends, get Voting statistics for candidates.

+# Secondary functions

+ 1.View the candidates lists.

+ 2.View the Voting statistics for candidates lists when election ends.